| Bushings shown on Valk and VTX |

 ![]() |

-These bushings are manufactured by fellow Valkyrie enthusiast Gary Eckermann to exacting standards from LF-1800a Uniroyal 80A polyurethane.
-Some features include - quite a bit harder than the OEM rubber, it still gives, but not like the rubber part - made to have some clearance to the I.D. of the shock eye.
-The shock eye is tapered, but the bushing is not.
-This provides a place for the material to displace into when compressed.
-When you see it installed, it all makes sense.
-These will likely never wear out and will give your Valkyrie or VTX real boost.
+These bushings are manufactured by fellow Valkyrie enthusiast Gary Eckermann to exacting standards from LF-1800a Uniroyal 90A polyurethane.
+Some features include - the material is quite a bit harder than the OEM rubber, it still gives, but not like the rubber part - made to the same dimensions as the shock eye.
+These will give your Valkyrie or VTX a real boost.
 Normally, on VALKYRIES only the top bushings on each shock need replaced so you'll need one pair.
+This is option 1 in the Paypal payment.
 On the VTX, both bottom and top go quickly (the picture shows a bad OEM bottom bushing after only 4,000 miles) so check and see if you need to order two sets.
-Both the top and bottom on both bikes are the same.
+Both the top and bottom on both bikes are the same. to buy all 4 bushings, use option 2 in the Paypal payment button.

 Gary says: "Polyurethane bushings have been in use for quite a while.
 They are popular among sports cars enthusiasts, hot rodders, and have many industrial uses.
 I chose a high grade of polyurethane, often spec'd for military use.
 It is harder than the OEM rubber, but still damps out jarring.
 Riders have put many thousands of miles on these, and I have yet to see any with visible wear."